 Train crafting and/or gathering professions while leveling

 Two skills worth developing are crafting and gathering.
 These professions aren’t just useful for making wads of cash— they also help users build weapons and armor necessary for leveling.
 Players can learn any two of these professions at a time.
-The gathering is the easiest to tackle, and you can work it effortlessly into each of your kills.
+Gathering is a skill that you will learn by default as a necessary follow-up to your kills during a hunt.
 Crafting takes a bit more time, and it’ll take time out of your leveling process to learn it, but it’s still a valuable skill.

 Most animals you kill can be skinned for leathers and hides, and mining and herb nodes will often populate your mini-map as you quest.
 These are all valuable items in the long-run of the game.
 To collect an item on your journey, right-click it.
-Eventually, you’ll end up with a hearty inventory of items to sell or turn into useful creations for people to use or buy.
+The more objects you accumulate, the larger your supply for valuable trade or sale activity which will augment wealth and advance your gameplay.

 Not that you’ve covered the basics, you’re ready to play.
 Advancing to each new level in World of Warcraft Classic takes time and commitment from players.
 There are a lot of tasks and extra classes you’ll need to accomplish to move forward.
-We highly recommend you stick with the game because it’s worth it just to see how far gaming has really come.
-There’s a reason why WoW Classic is a widely acclaimed game.
-Join in the experience, and take part in a truly classic gaming journey.
+We doubt you’ll need convincing to keep persevering through this game because it’ll mesmerize and entice you with its advanced graphics and performance.
+The unanimous praise for WoW Classic speaks for itself.
+Join in the experience and take part in a truly classic gaming journey.